We bring you the rundown of the very best mountain bikes under £3,000/$4,000. Trail bikes with 27.5in, 29in and MX-style mixed wheel sizes.

 Wheel size: 29in f/27.5in r | Frame sizes: S1, S2, S3, S4, S5 | Weight: 15.75kg | Suspension travel: 160mm f/160mm r | Rating: 10/10

-Reasons to buy: Killer value for money.
-Inspiring handling.
+Reasons to buy:

 If you’re starting to see a few grey hairs appear then you may well remember the iconic Specialized Big Hit.
 Although not the original mullet bike, it was perhaps the most successful mixed wheeler before the trend’s recent resurgence.
 Why was it such a big hit, if you’ll excuse the pun?
 Well, it wasn’t designed for long distances or going racing, it was built to put a smile on riders’ faces.
 And it succeeded in spades.
 The Status invokes the spirit of that classic Big Hit, with a mixed wheel set-up, an affordable price and the ability to generate fun at every turn.
-For 2022 there are two models on offer, one with 140mm travel and the original version with 160mm travel.
+There are two models on offer, one with 140mm travel and the original version with 160mm travel.
 Whichever one you pick, you’re in for a great time.

 Read our full review of the Specialized Status 160